Approvals

 Approval Delegation

 When using approval delegation, the designated individual is copied on approval requests and will see a "Approve as Delegate" button for orders where they are a delegated approver.
-When a delegate approvers on behalf of an original approver, the user completing the approval is recorded.
+When a delegate approves on behalf of an original approver, the user completing the approval is recorded.

 The applicable approval threshold is based on the original approver's authority, not the delegate.
 For example, let's say that Connor has an approval limit of $5,000 and Stacey has an approval limit of $10,000.
-If Stacey designates Connor has her delegate, Connor can approve on behalf of Stacey for up to $10,000.
+If Stacey designates Connor as her delegate, Connor can approve on behalf of Stacey for up to $10,000.
 If an approval is requested of Connor directly, his approval limit is $5,000.

 Frequently Asked Questions